Visit their website: http://oakleyallotments.org/

 Apart from this, allotment gardening promotes a healthy lifestyle of exercise and good diet.
 More than that though, it is also a great opportunity to build a healthy community spirit and a means of escape from the increasing pressures of a sometimes insane world.

 We were fortunate in that Oakley Parish Council and the Sustainable Oakley Group managed to get a lease on the lower field next to Willow Vale, and so, the new allotments field started to take shape.
 (The far end of the field, next to the railway, will shortly become the new community orchard, which is a separately managed project).

 Not only that, but funding was made available by Oakley Parish Council and by Pat Olney's Ward Fund provided by Bedford Borough Council.
 This means that the new allotments will be protected by rabbit-proof fencing and have a metered water supply.
 It is intended to install rainwater harvesters as well as encouraging sustainable methods at the site.
 This will all be achieved over time.

-The project got started at the field in April 2010 and already (in November) there are some crops in the ground ready for next year's growing season.
 There is still a lot of work to be done but the sense of purpose, achievement and community is wonderful.